Borrowed Bites

 • To make circle scones, use a biscuit cutter.
 For mini lemon scones, cut the triangles smaller and adjust the baking time as needed (they will puff and rise larger than the size you cut them).

-You can make these ahead and store in the fridge for up to a day before baking.
-In our experience they lose their shape more when baking after refrigeration, but they still taste amazing!
+Make Ahead Instructions: You can make these ahead and store in the fridge for up to a day before baking.
+Bake them straight from the fridge.
 When you store them, make sure to keep them well covered in plastic wrap to prevent them from drying out.

 You can also freeze baked scones.
 For best results freeze as soon as possible after they have baked and cooled (skip the glaze).
 Freeze for 3-4 months, then thaw at room temperature and add fresh glaze.